 Well, not really.
-The first and only obligation you face as an investor in crypto currencies - at least for natural persons, for corporations it is slightly different - is the obligation to declare your accounts with exchanges and software wallets as foreign bank accounts.
+The first and only obligation you face as an investor in crypto currencies at least for natural persons, for corporations it is slightly different - is the obligation to declare your accounts with exchanges as foreign bank accounts.
 Belgian taxpayers holding bank accounts must declare them.
 You must do this with both the National Bank of Belgium and the tax authorities.
-Exchanges and software wallets are thereby considered as foreign bank accounts.
+Exchanges are thereby considered as foreign bank accounts.